Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries

-Compilation and reporting practices, such as unusually large elver catches in earlier decades or coastal series dominated by intermittent reports from Ibaraki, can influence trends, leading to overestimation of decline rates and hence extinction risk.
-However, I retained the original seed series to ensure a precautionary assessment that does not understate extinction risk.
-This approach also facilitates direct comparison with the abundance-based evaluation under IUCN Criterion A, highlighting its methodological contrast with Criterion E. Details on prefectural patterns and potential aggregation issues are provided below.
+Such compilation and reporting features can influence long-term trends.
+In particular, unusually large elver catches in earlier decades and a coastal series heavily influenced by intermittent reporting from Ibaraki may lead to overestimation of decline rates and hence of extinction risk.
+However, I retained the seed statistics without adjustment for possible elver inclusion so as not to understate risk.
+This also facilitates direct comparison with the decline-based evaluation under IUCN Criterion~A, highlighting its methodological contrast with Criterion~E. Details on prefectural patterns and potential aggregation issues are provided below.

+Geographic context and the prefecture index map used throughout this appendix are shown in Fig.~\ref{fig:japan_pref_and_inset}.